Andiministrator/aGTM/README.md

 ### Normal use of Google Tag Manager ###
 This is just the normal integration option for using the Google Tag Manager as usual (from Google directly).
-Therefore you just need to specify the GTM Container ID with the configuration option "gtmID".
+Therefore you just need to specify the GTM Container with the configuration option "gtm".
 Don't use the configuration options "gtmURL" or "gtmJS".

 ### Loading the GTM from an own URL ###
 If you use an own Google Tag Manager server (e.g. using the serverside GTM), you can specify an own URL therefore using the configuration option "gtmURL".
 This will replace the standard GTM URL (https://www.googletagmanager.com/gtm.js).
-In addition you need to set the GTM Container ID with the configuration option "gtmID".
+In addition you need to set the GTM Container with the configuration option "gtm".
 Don't use the configuration option "gtmJS".

 ### Loading the GTM code direct as Javascript (Base64-encoded) ###
 In case you have the output of your Google Tag Manager container stored in a database or somewhere else, you can use this option.
 The Javascript code must be assigned to the "gtmJS" configuration option (as string and  base64-encoded).
-The configuration options "gtmID" or "gtmURL" will be ignored in this case.
+The configuration options "gtm" or "gtmURL" will be ignored in this case.

 ## Function execution sequence ##